 Sharing data can have a variety of benefits for the researcher.
 This video from University of Bath is a short overview of what some of those benefits may be.

 However, this comes with additional responsibility to plan for the preservation and sharing of data.
-In this video from the University of Edinburgh (starting at 2:24), the researcher neatly discusses the changing landscape of research data in the social sciences and some of the challenges involved with making data more open.
+The University of Edinburgh has a GDPR video where (starting at 2:24) the researcher neatly discusses the changing landscape of research data in the social sciences and some of the challenges involved with making data more open.

 The University of Plymouth's Research Data Policy stipulates that: